sqlc-dev/sqlc/docs/howto/vet.md

 To see this in action, check out the [authors example](https://github.com/kyleconroy/sqlc/blob/main/examples/authors/sqlc.yaml).

-Please note that `sqlc` does not manage or migrate the database.
-Use your migration tool of choice to create the necessary database tables and objects.
+Please note that `sqlc` does not manage or migrate your database.
+Use your migration tool of choice to create the necessary database tables and objects before running `sqlc vet`.